 Here are some of the best money apps in Australia.

 Pocketbook is probably the most popular budgeting app in Australia and the key advantage is its integration with many of the major banks.
 This means that you can sync the app with your bank accounts and credit cards to get a real-time view of your spending against your bank balance.

 You can also tag specific transactions in your bank account as regular income, periodic bills and payments, and the app will use the data to help work out your monthly spend.
 Other features include the ability to automatically categorise expenses based on keywords in your description, attach a photo of the receipt against an expense and mark an expense as ‘tax important’.

-The limitation is that if your accounts are not with one of banks integrated with app, you won’t be able to benefit from its key advantage and will have to manually enter your income and expenses (like in other apps).
+The limitation is that if your accounts are not with one of the banks integrated with the app, you won’t benefit from its key advantage and will have to manually enter your income and expenses (like in other apps).

 TrackMySPEND is a basic app developed by ASIC without all the extra bells and whistles.
 It’s easy-to-use where you set a weekly, fortnightly or monthly budget, add your expenses as you go and it lets you know how you’re tracking.
 You can also categorise expenses and set regular expense items like your daily morning coffee as favourites.